WanderingBrooks/MalAnywhere/README.md

   ##malanywhereGetInfo
-  malanywhereGetInfo(titles, username, password, callback) Given an array of titles this function will return users myanimelist values the credentials are verified before
+  malanywhereGetInfo(titles, username, password, callback) Given an array of titles this function will return users myanimelist values the credentials are automatically verified in this function

   |Type              | Name     | Description                                                |
   |------------------|----------|------------------------------------------------------------|